Protecting yourself against bullying

 • Giving to others

 • Consider how you can be of help to others.
-When we engage in helping behaviours, it can give us a break from our state of distress.
+Engaging in helping behaviours can give you a break from your state of distress.

 • Receiving help